Upper Canada Rebellion: Political structure of Upper Canada

-Many of the grievances which underlay the Rebellion involved the provisions of the Constitutional Act of 1791, which had created Upper Canada's political framework.
+Many of the grievances which underlay the rebellion involved the provisions of the Constitutional Act 1791, which had created Upper and Lower Canada's political framework.
 The Family Compact dominated the government of Upper Canada and the financial and religious institutions associated with it.
 They were the leading members of the administration: executive councillors, legislative councillors, senior officials and some members of the judiciary.
 Their administrative roles were intimately tied to their business activities.
-For example, William Allan "was an executive councillor, a legislative councillor, President of the Toronto and Lake Huron Railroad, Governor of the British American Fire and Life Assurance Company and President of the Board of Trade."
-Members of the Family Compact utilized their official positions for monetary gain, especially through corporations such as the Bank of Upper Canada, and the two land companies (the Clergy Corporation and the Canada Company) that between them controlled two-sevenths of the land in the province.
+For example, William Allan "was an executive councillor, a legislative councillor, president of the Toronto and Lake Huron Railroad, governor of the British American Fire and Life Assurance Company, and president of the Board of Trade."

+Members of the Family Compact utilized their official positions for monetary gain, especially through corporations such as the Bank of Upper Canada and the two land companies (the Clergy Corporation and the Canada Company) that between them controlled nearly 30% of the land in the colony.
 Lacking the minimum capital needed to found the bank, the corporate leaders persuaded the government to subscribe for a quarter of its shares.
-During the 1830s, a third of the bank's board were Legislative or Executive Councillors, and the remainder all magistrates.
-Despite repeated attempts, the elected Legislature – which had chartered the bank – could not obtain details on the bank's workings.
-Politician and former journalist William Lyon Mackenzie saw the bank as a prop of the Government and demanded farmers withdraw the money they had deposited in the bank and public confidence in the bank decreased.
+During the 1830s, a third of the bank's board were legislative or executive councillors, and the remainder were magistrates.
+Despite repeated attempts, the elected legislature which had chartered the bank could not obtain details on the bank's workings.
+Politician and former journalist William Lyon Mackenzie saw the bank as a prop of the government and demanded farmers withdraw the money they had deposited in the bank, and public confidence in the bank decreased.

 Demographic changes

-The government of Upper Canada feared a growing interest in American-inspired republicanism in the province because of the increase in immigration of American settlers to the province.
+The government of Upper Canada feared a growing interest in American-inspired republicanism because of the increase in immigration of American settlers to the colony.
 The large number of migrants led American legislators to speculate that bringing Upper Canada into the American fold would be a "mere matter of marching".
 After the War of 1812 the colonial government prevented Americans from swearing allegiance, thereby making them ineligible to obtain land grants.
 Relations between the appointed Legislative Council and the elected Legislative Assembly became increasingly strained in the years after the war, over issues of immigration, taxation, banking and land speculation.